-This morning we were called to breakfast at 8am.
+This morning on our Quark Arctic Expedition, we were called to breakfast at 8am.
 Along with the regular options, we could also order French toast.
 The weather was absolutely magnificent.
-The breezeless morning allowed us to stand outside on the deck comfortably and snap photos of the surrounding peaks reflecting in the placid bay at Bockfjorden, a portion of Woodfjord, which is part of the Northwest Spitsbergen National Park.
+The breezeless morning let us stand outside on the deck comfortably and snap photos of the surrounding peaks reflecting in the placid bay at Bockfjorden, a portion of Woodfjord, which is part of the Northwest Spitsbergen National Park.
 The area is home to an old, snow covered volcano and at least today, fantastic kayaking conditions!

-Our ship, Sea Adventurer, motored to Monacobreen in Liefdefjorden during lunch.
+Back on board uur ship, Sea Adventurer, we motored to Monacobreen in Liefdefjorden during lunch.
 The Sea Adventurer which is registered in the Bahamas, was built in Yugoslavia in 1976.
 It has undergone some refurbishing over the years, but is in need of the multi-million dollar renovation scheduled for next year.
 The ice-strengthened ship is 101.1 meters long, is propelled by diesel twin engines, and can travel 12 knots in open water.
 It holds 83 staff and crew along with 117 passengers, though only 74 passengers joined this voyage.

 The glacier, Monacobreen, was named after Prince Albert I of Monaco who led mapping expeditions of the glacier in 1906/7.
 The weather this afternoon was just as nice as this morning; clear skies and no breeze which resulted in calm seas.
 As such, we geared up for our next kayak which takes a little time.
 After dressing in a few layers of clothing, we pull on our dry suit, booties, kayak skirt, life jacket, hat and gloves and head to the gangway.
 We generally work up a sweat just by simply waiting to board our zodiac.